the-pudding/svelte-starter/README.md

 ## Notes

-Any html tags, e.g., `{@html user}` must be inside of a dom element so they can be properly hydrated.
+Any @html tags, e.g., `{@html user}` must be the child of a dom element so they can be properly hydrated.